Tom Brown's School Days: Flashman

 The character of Flashman was adapted by the British writer George MacDonald Fraser as the adult narrator and hero (or anti-hero) of his popular series of "Flashman" historical novels called The Flashman Papers.
-In one of them, Flashman in the Great Game, the character whom Fraser named Harry Flashman reads Tom Brown's School Days, which refers to his youth, and its popularity causes him some social troubles.
-Fraser's Flashman novels also include some other characters from Tom Brown's School Days, for example George Speedicut and Tom Brown in the book Flashman's Lady.
+In one of them, Flashman in the Great Game, the character whom Fraser named Harry Flashman reads Tom Brown's School Days, which refers to his youth, and its popularity causes him a few social troubles.
+Fraser's Flashman novels also include several other characters from Tom Brown's School Days, for example George Speedicut and Tom Brown himself in the book Flashman's Lady (1977).
+Flashman describes Tom's adult form as "...a giant of a man...like some boxer...".
 Flashman also encounters the character of "Scud" East twice, first in Flashman at the Charge, when both he and East are prisoners of war during the Crimean War, and again in Flashman in the Great Game, at the Siege of Cawnpore during the Indian Mutiny of 1857.

+Flashman made some passing references to Brown in earlier novels, referring to him as "East's odious friend" in Flashman at the Charge and during Flashman's recollection of his expulsion in Flashman.